THUDM/CogVLM2/basic_demo/README.md

 Python: 3.10.12 or above

-OS: It is recommended to run on a Linux operating system to avoid installation issues with the `xformers` library.
+OS: It is recommended to run on a Linux operating system with NVIDIA GPU to avoid installation issues with the `xformers` library.

 GPU requirements are as shown in the table below: